FINUSAM/Project-Virutal-Internship/documentations/DEPLOYMENT.md

 # Deployment Guide: Public GitHub to Netlify

-This guide covers deploying your SentriX site from a public GitHub repository to Netlify.
+This guide covers deploying your CyberSync site from a public GitHub repository to Netlify.

 ## 🚀 **Step-by-Step Deployment**